Being a mother is one of the hardest jobs in the world, yet the most rewarding.

 Kids give your life a purpose.
 That being said, I strongly believe raising kids shouldn’t be the sole purpose of a woman’s life.

 But once you have kids, raising them well becomes another purpose of your life.
 You always have something to look forward to.

 The anticipation of each milestone and the celebration when they achieve each one, make you proud.

-And when you have hard times and all you want is give up, thinking about your kids keep you going.
+And when you have hard times and all you want is to give up, thinking about your kids keeps you going.

 THEY MAKE YOUR MARRIAGE STRONGER

 Kids help to strengthen the bond between you and your spouse as you enter the parenting journey together.
 Your child is your beautiful creation, born out of the love you have for each other.

 It further creates an unbreakable bond between you two and you are always connected to each other by your child.

 Many people gain a newfound respect for their partner after becoming parents.
 The wife sees how her man has turned into a doting father and the husband gets to see the caring and the stronger side of his wife.

 Not all, but many people like to improve themselves once they become parents.
 They become more mature and responsible and this helps their marriage too.